torinmb/yolo-touchdesigner/README.md

 ### Get Started

 1. Download the `.tox` file from [Patreon](https://www.patreon.com/c/blankensmithing).
-2. Place the .tox file next you project .toe file so TouchDesigner can reference it locally.
-(NOTE if you don't do this saving your project will take an eturnity)
+2. Place the .tox file next you project .toe file so TouchDesigner can reference it locally. ⚠️NOTE if you don't do this saving your project will take an eturnity
 3. Drop it into your TouchDesigner project.

 ### Using this Plugin in Your Projects